 St. Jude Summer Plus Fellowship

-Rhodes and St. Jude Children’s Research Hospital work together to offer qualified students an intensive research experience that pairs Rhodes students with St. Jude scientists and places students into the hospital’s professional laboratories for period of one summer, one academic year, and a possible second summer.
-Through this experience, students become fully engaged citizens in the scientific community of St. Jude Children’s Research Hospital, a world-class clinical and research facility for pediatric patients.
+Rhodes and St. Jude Children’s Research Hospital work together to offer qualified Rhodes students an intensive research experience that pairs students with St. Jude scientists and places them into the hospital’s professional laboratories for period of two summers and the intervening academic year.
+Through this experience, students become fully engaged citizens in the scientific community of St. Jude Children’s Research Hospital, a world-class pediatric clinical and research facility focusing on cancer and other catastrophic childhood diseases.

-Students work on independent research projects, participate in lectures, group meetings, and onsite discussions, and present their work at local, national, and international venues.
-Many of the participants go on to pursue advanced degrees in medicine, pharmacy, veterinary science, neuroscience, genetics, biomedical engineering and many other related areas.
+Students work on independent research projects, participate in lectures, group meetings, and onsite discussions.
+They present their work at local, national, and international venues.
+Many of the participants go on to pursue advanced degrees in medicine, pharmacy, veterinary science, neuroscience, genetics, biomedical engineering and other related areas.
 The program begins in mid-May and continues through early August of the following year.
-There is also an International Summer Plus experience available.
+There is also an International Summer Plus experience available (see below).

 Outstanding research experience in a world-class facility.